 Prepare to Share

-We are prepared to take care of ourselves and our family during an economic crisis.
+We are prepared to take care of ourselves and our families during an economic crisis.
 However, no matter how well I prepare I may need help from others in order to survive due to circumstances beyond my control.
 This will be true for all of us.

 We may be stranded in a city far away from our home and will be very grateful to a kind soul who feeds us and helps us return home.
 It may be one of my children or grandchildren who is in need of assistance.
 I am prepared to reach out to others in need and I hope there is another kind person somewhere who is willing and able to care for me and those I love.